“What do you mean by ‘the rationalist mistake’?”

 Wow!
 Really?
 WOW!

 With my husband, I do not just say “problems are soluble”, I solve them.
 It would never even occur to me to give up and leave a problem unsolved for years on end.
+And if something did go very wrong, like with my relative, resulting in intractable suffering, there is no way would I not find a way through or around the intractable conflict.
+The idea of leaving my husband in that kind of suffering state doesn’t even bear thinking about.
+Not happening!
 To me, that would be to betray my commitment both to my marriage and to the idea that problems are soluble.

 Problems are soluble, but not if we just give up the moment we first make one tiny attempt and fail.
 Problems are soluble, and we can solve them.
-We just have to find a way rather than being resigned and giving up.
-Any time a problem is looking impossible to solve (like that relationship looked impossible to repair), we have given up.
+We just have to find a way rather than being resigned and cynical and giving up.
+Any time a problem is looking impossible to solve (like that relationship looked absolutely impossible to repair), we have already given up.
 We are being pessimistic.
 We are acting as if the problem is not soluble.
-And when we do that, well of course the problem is not going to get solved.
+And when we do that, well of course the problem is going to become entrenched, creating horrible distress, instead of being solved.
 And it looks to us as though the reason it is not getting solved is that it is actually not soluble, whereas actually, we ourselves have given up.

 When I told David about the criticism I had received and how I had then effortlessly repaired the seemingly-impossible-to-repair relationship, he pointed out that I had been making the Libertarian mistake of fetishising explicit consent (or lack thereof) and ignoring everything else, and that is exactly what I was doing.
 I was hearing my extended family member’s explicit “no”, and ignoring the inexplicit – the human suffering underneath the anger and hostility, and the unstated human desire for love and affinity with our loved ones.